• Skip to main content

 Jump to Recipe Print Recipe

 Learn how to make this irresistible grilled pork tenderloin rub by combining pantry staples.
-This Grilled Brown Sugar Chili Pork Tenderloin recipe is made in a half hours time and feeds a family of four.
+This pork recipe is made in a half hours time and feeds a family of four.

-Change up your dinnertime with my easy recipe for Grilled Brown Sugar Chili Pork Tenderloin.
+Change up your dinnertime with my easy recipe for Grilled Pork Tenderloin with a homemade sweet brown sugar chili rub.
 We probably eat pork tenderloin at least twice a month in our home.
 I buy a 2-pack from Costco, make one while it’s fresh and the other goes in the freezer for a rainy day.
 I almost always make a Greek Pork Tenderloin… it’s easy to make and super flavorful.
+I also love to make Air Fryer Pork Tenderloin as it comes out absolutely perfect every single time.

 When I’m not roasting the tenderloin, I love to grill the it.
-This sweet and savory rub for the pork tenderloin is out of this world delicious.
-I combined chili powder, smoke paprika, a little brown sugar and cinnamon.
-The rub and pork tenderloin turned out delicious.
+This sweet and savory rub for the tenderloin is out of this world delicious.
+I combine chili powder, smoke paprika, brown sugar, and a dash of cinnamon.
+The rub and pork tenderloin turn out delicious every time and it’s always a crowd pleaser.

-I paired the pork tenderloin with baked sweet potatoes, wilted spinach and grilled black pepper asparagus.
+I like to pair this pork tenderloin with mashed sweet potatoes, wilted spinach, Southerns style green beans, and grilled asparagus.
 I’m all for making two vegetables with dinner each night and most nights I’ll make a salad too.
 I love to get our veggies in.
-The photos of this pork tenderloin do not do it justice, but trust me its delicious.

 • FAQs